 What Is Hypnosis?

-Yet few therapeutic procedures are less understood, or more plagued by misconceptions and misunderstandings.
+Yet few procedures are less understood, or more plagued by misconceptions and misunderstandings.
 Before considering what hypnosis is, perhaps it would be appropriate to establish what it is not!

-Most hypnotherapists, on interviewing a new client, will ask the client what he or she thinks hypnosis is.
+Most hypnotists, on interviewing a new client, will ask the client what he or she thinks hypnosis is.
 Replies range from sleep, to unconsciousness, to surrender of mental powers and control, to magic, to voodoo.
 All are in error.

 Hypnosis cannot be sleep.
 In most cases the subject is fully aware of communication and is able to respond on request either verbally or by signal.
 Nor is unconsciousness involved.
 A subject asked to make a specific movement will comply with the request unless it is objectionable, in which case there will be a refusal.

 There is no surrender of mind or control.
 A person who does not want to be hypnotized cannot be hypnotized or be induced to do or say anything which violates personal standards of behavior or integrity.
 There is neither magic or voodoo involved.
-Any hypnotherapist can explain the actions or behavior seen on stage, film or television shows, where the subject seems to follow directions mindlessly.
+Any hypnotist can explain the actions or behavior seen on stage, film or television shows, where the subject seems to follow directions mindlessly.

 Actually, hypnosis is better described than defined.
 It is often considered an altered state of consciousness featuring “selective perception”, a process in which the subject (who is in control) chooses to see only what is relevant to his or her task, blocking out everything else.
 Hypnosis involves guided concentration.
 The guidance, however, may be provided by a qualified practitioner or, in the case of self-hypnosis, by the individual subject.
-Self-hypnosis, which can be taught by a properly certified hypnotherapist and learned by virtually any client, can provide the recipient with a lifetime benefit.
+Self-hypnosis, which can be taught by a properly certified hypnotist and learned by virtually any client, can provide the recipient with a lifetime benefit.

 Where Did Hypnosis Originate?